 Once you've gotten your first marketing dashboard up and running, the real fun begins!
-Start pulling the numbers on a regular basis -- weekly or monthly, depending on how quickly things move in your business.
-Review it regularly and start to look for patterns.
+Start pulling the numbers regularly — weekly or monthly, depending on how quickly things move in your business.
+Then, review it regularly and start to look for patterns.

 Once you think you've identified the source of the change, it's time to do some experimenting.
 If you missed your goal, try a new approach.
 If your numbers exceeded expectations, tweak things to lean into whichever existing strategies are most responsible for the high numbers.

-Make changes slowly, so that you're able to see how every shift in approach influences your results.
-Additionally, keep tracking those KPIs on a regular basis so that you can understand the effects of each new tactic.
+Make changes slowly so that you can see how every shift in approach influences your results.
+Additionally, keep tracking those KPIs regularly so that you can understand the effects of each new tactic.

 No matter what, you want to keep returning to your dashboard.
 This document should become your North Star, guiding your shifts in strategy and providing you with the information you need to understand which strategies drive the best results.